If I had to describe Oyofo in July, that is the word I would use.

 I had never spoken the words out loud since I heard my father whisper it to the doctor when my mother was rushed to the hospital.
-It had been twenty years, but I had kept it to myself because I swore to be a child that was worth more than all the sons that never came.
+It had been twenty years, but I had kept it to myself because I swore to be a daughter that was worth more than all the sons that never came.
 I made good on that promise, and this is how he thanks me?

 My Aunt averted her eyes.
 I knew she was aware, but like most adults around me, had decided to keep the truth from me.

 “I also know that his decision not to remarry was not in honour of my mum.”
 I said, my tone quieter.

 Aunt Nkechi looked at me in surprise.
 I maintained eye contact.
 Words unspoken passed between us, and she averted her eyes once again.